donadutt123/-Full-Project-in-Excel-with-Interactive-Dashboard/README.md

 • Target the women customers of the adult age group living in Maharashtra, Karnataka, and Uttar Pradesh states.
 • Launch different sales/ads/coupons in the month of March.
 • Improved status of orders.

-Please feel free to share your feedback on the dashboard.